 Check what insurance is automatically included in your super, and whether this is appropriate for you and your stage of life.

-Don’t cancel insurance unless you have carefully considered the long-term issues with this.
+Don’t cancel insurance unless you have carefully considered the long-term consequences.
+In 10 years time, you may have developed comorbidities preventing you from getting cover.

 This is really tricky!
 If you already have a ten, twenty or forty year plan – write it down, work out what your relevant financial goals are and then work out how you are going to reach them over the prescribed time period.